UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

     return metrics
 ```

-This metrics function is then passed to the Trainer class as an argument.
+The metrics function is then passed to the Trainer class as an argument.
 Additionally, we provide an early stopping criteria that will use metric name given in `metric_for_best_model` to finish the training procedure.
-That's why the number of epochs—passed in training arguments—can be high.
+The number of epochs—passed in training arguments—can be set high, becuase early stopping will finish the training in our case.

 ```python
 trainer = Trainer(